-I’m one of those people who structures her life to make as few unnecessary decisions as possible.
+I’m someone who likes to make as few unnecessary decisions as possible.
 As soon as I read about people like Steve Jobs and Mark Zuckerberg wearing the same outfit every day — and getting away with it! — I bought my favorite shirt in eight different colors (one for every day of the week, plus one to wear while you wash the other seven).

-For me, making fewer small choices throughout the day helps me save up brain space for all of the big stuff that I want to think about, like writing articles, practicing the piano and challenging my boyfriend to another game of chess he is destined to win.
+For me, making fewer small choices throughout the day helps me save brain space for all of the big stuff I want to think about — like writing articles, practicing the piano and challenging my boyfriend to another game of chess (that he’s destined to win).

-This is why I love the Capital One Quicksilver Cash Rewards Credit Card.
-With unlimited 1.5 percent cash back on every purchase, I can use this as my everyday spending card without having to decide, every time I’m about to buy something, whether I am using the credit card that is most likely to help me maximize my rewards.
+That’s why I love the Capital One Quicksilver Cash Rewards Credit Card.
+It earns an unlimited flat rate of 1.5 percent cash back on every purchase.
+That means I can use it as my everyday spending card without having to decide, every time I want to buy something, whether or not I am using the right credit card to maximize my rewards.

 No annual fee

-I’ve had credit cards with an annual fee before (airline credit cards, mostly) and I’ve always ended in the awkward position of having to decide whether to close the account after finding myself in a situation where the credit card is no longer serving my financial needs (moving from a Southwest Airlines hub to an Alaska Airlines hub, for example).
+My second favorite thing about the Capital One Quicksilver Cash Rewards is that it comes with no annual fee.
+I’ve had credit cards with annual fees before (airline credit cards, mostly), and I’ve always ended up in an awkward position of having to decide whether or not to close an account after learning a card is no longer serving my needs (for example, I moved from a Southwest Airlines hub to an Alaska Airlines hub).

-How do I know that those are the two factors that helped me earn an 800 credit score?
-Because of CreditWise from Capital One, a free credit monitoring app that helps you track your credit score and improve your credit.
+I’ve had good credit for a long time, but it wasn’t until I bought a house and added a mortgage to my credit mix that I got my credit score above 800.
+I know that these are two factors that helped me earn an 800 credit score because of CreditWise from Capital One, a free credit-monitoring app that helps track your credit score and improve your credit.

-I love CreditWise—I used it to help me get my credit score as high as possible before applying for my mortgage, and now I’m using it to track how my day-to-day activity affects my credit.
-Spend a little extra one month, for example, and my credit utilization ratio goes up and my credit score goes down (but only by a few points, thank goodness).
+I love CreditWise.
+Before applying for my mortgage, I used it to help me get my credit score as high as possible, and now I’m using it to track how my day-to-day activity affects my credit.
+For example, if I spend a little extra one month, my credit utilization ratio will go up and my credit score will go down (but only by a few points, thank goodness).

-CreditWise also keeps track of any threats to my identity or personal information, which is an added bonus.
-You also don’t have to have a Capital One credit card to use CreditWise.
-It’s free and available to everyone—so consider it highly recommended.
+CreditWise also keeps track of any threats to my identity or personal information, which is another bonus.
+You also don’t need to have a Capital One credit card to use CreditWise.
+This service is free and available to everyone, and I highly recommend it.

-You might also want to take a look at the Capital One QuicksilverOne Cash Rewards card—especially if you’re still working on building your credit score.
-The QuicksilverOne card also offers 1.5 percent cash back on every purchase and is one of the few cash back credit cards available to people with fair credit.
-That said, you’ll need to pay a $39 annual fee for the privilege of accessing the card—so if you were hoping for a credit card that didn’t charge an annual fee, this might not be for you.
+Or, if you’re still building your credit score, you might want to take a look at the Capital One QuicksilverOne Cash Rewards Credit Card instead.
+The QuicksilverOne is one of the few cash back credit cards for people with fair credit, and it offers 1.5 percent cash back on every purchase.
+That said, you’ll need to pay a $39 annual fee for the privilege of holding the card.
+If you were hoping to get a card that doesn’t charge an annual fee, this might not be for you.